mui/material-ui/docs/src/pages/components/masonry/masonry.md

 {{"demo": "pages/components/masonry/DiffColSizeMasonry.js", "bg": true}}

-> In order to use server-side rendering, you can pass the height of the content of `<MasonryItem />` as shown in the following demo:
+> In order to use server-side rendering, you should pass the height of the content of `<MasonryItem />` as shown in the following demo:

 {{"demo": "pages/components/masonry/SSRMasonry.js", "bg": true}}